 What the Bunny Chow is to Durban, the Gatsby is to Cape Town.
 It’s a quintessentially Cape Town dish, and if a local confesses to not having tried one, you’ll hear audible gasps.
 The dish started as a way to use up leftovers (like many excellent dishes—rumour has it that’s how paella, fried rice, and pizza came to be).
 It consists of a long bread roll (like a baguette) stuffed with any number of ingredients, usually including several kinds of meat and hot chips.
 The Masala Steak Gatsby is a favourite: lettuce topped with tender, juicy steak and spiced chips, doused with barbeque.
 One Gatsby can feed at least four hungry people, so it’s made for sharing.

 Pap or mieliepap is an African staple of cooked maize meal that accompanies stews, curries or braai meat with a good serving of sauce.
 It comes mostly in two varieties: Thick and solid Putu pap or light and crumbly krummelpap.
 It’s very similar to polenta, and is usually eaten with your hands and used to mop up something saucy and delicious, from a tomato based salsa to hearty meat stew.

 Fish ‘n chips

-This dish owes its existence to a convergence of factors: a thriving coastline full of fish, bustling harbours, and the British influnce of the colonial era.
+This dish owes its existence to a convergence of factors: a thriving coastline full of fish, bustling harbours, and the British influence of the colonial era.
 Fish ‘n chips is a Cape Town staple.
-It’s usually crispy fried hake served with slaptjips (soft fries) drenched in vinegar, with a side portion of tartar sauce.
+It’s usually crispily fried hake served with slaptjips (soft fries) drenched in vinegar, with a side portion of tartar sauce.
 Almost everyone has their own favourite place to get this dish, so you might have to try a few!

 Where to find it: It’s not hard to find, but if you want to find the best, read our article on the best fish and chips in Cape Town.